1. Prepare thesis abstract

 - Digital copy of the final thesis

-Once you have submitted all of these items to the GRS and they have been approved, your enrolment status will change from 'discontinued' to 'completed'.
-Your pheme account will remain active for a year after completion of your course so you will be able to access the library and use your student email during this period.
+Once you have submitted all of these items to [email protected] for processing, your enrolment status will change from 'discontinued' to 'completed'.
+Your pheme account will remain active for a year after you graduate so you will be able to access the library and use your student email during this period.

 Please note the Certification of Final Version of Thesis form requires you to declare that you have sought permission from the copyright holder of any third party copyright material you reproduce in your thesis.
 Please review the UWA Library advice on copyright if you have any concerns about use of third party materials.